have noticed as well…

 For seniors, the phone is hearing aid compatible and reviews indicate that the speakerphone is also very loud.

-The 5MP rear camera won't win any photography contents, but it's stronger than most comparably priced options.
+The 2MP rear camera won't win any photography contests, but it's there for quick snapshots or reminders.

 If you're worried about losing cords or damaging ports, the charging cradle makes the phone easy to charge as well.